Reaishma/Realtime-chatApp/README.md

 ## License

-This project is provided as-is for educational and development purposes.
+This project is provided as-is for educational and development purposes and comes under MIT LICENCE